-Payments and proceeds relating to the purchase and maturity of term deposits are classified as "cash flows from investing activities".
+Payments and receipts relating to the purchase and sale of term deposits are classified as "cash flows from investing activities".

 Receipts from operating activities include management and performance fees receipts.
 Payments for operating activities include payments to suppliers and employees.